dynamsoft-docs/capture-vision-docs-js/programming/javascript/api-reference/capture-vision-router/capture-vision-router-module.md

 ## CaptureVisionRouterModule Class

 This class defines common functionality in the `CaptureVisionRouter` module.
-At present, there is only one API.
+At present, there is only one API:

 | API Name                                                                    | Description                                            |
 | --------------------------------------------------------------------------- | ------------------------------------------------------ |